Protestors disrupt flame lighting for Beijing Winter Games

-The protesters climbed over a fence to enter the grounds and attempted to reach the Temple of Hera, where the ceremony was being held.
+The protesters managed to enter the grounds and attempted to reach the Temple of Hera, where the ceremony was being held.
 They were thrown to the ground by police and detained.

 “How can Beijing be allowed to host the Olympics given that they are committing a genocide against the Uyghurs?” one protester said, referring to the treatment of Uyghur Muslims in China’s northwest region of Xinjiang.